Mathieu-Lala/workshop_cpp_template/README.md

 ## What you will do

-In the exercise folder, you will find subfolders corresponding to the level of difficulty.
+**Click to that [link](https://mybinder.org/v2/gh/QuantStack/xeus-cling/stable?filepath=notebooks/xcpp.ipynb) and upload the `Workshop.ipynb`**

 Each one contain exercises, meant to work around all the knownledge of the template in C++.
 Resolve all the exercice one by one !

 To check if you have succeded, make sure that you have the expected output of our main.